-The door beeps as the red light turns to green, and I swing the door open, turning on the lights and making my way to the corner to put my things down.
+The door beeps as the red light turns to green, and I swing the door open.
+Turning on the lights, I make my way to the corner and put my things down.

 I pull my computer out of my backpack and begin typing, my fingers flying across the keyboard as I compose one email after another.
 The sound of my fingers hitting the keys fills the empty room.